Christ-GUEDEGBE/PINE_SCRIPT/README.md

 # RSI + EMA Strategy for TradingView

 This Pine Script strategy uses a combination of RSI and two EMAs to capture entries during bullish trends with oversold pullbacks.
-It is optimized for hourly BTC/USDT trading but can be adapted to other markets.
+It is optimized for hourly Euro / US Dollar trading but can be adapted to other markets.

 ## Features
 - EMA trend detection